Thick Forests: Thick graphs

-This can then be extended to asking whether $G$ is a thick $q$-partite graph by inductively taking the same $\mathscr{C}_1$ and taking $\mathscr{C}_2$ to be $\thksf{\fC_{q-1}}$.
-This remains valid if $q=\cO(n^{1-\eps})$, since polynomial in $n^{\eps}$ is equivalent to polynomial in $n$. \end{proof} Note that the additive condition used in Lemma~\ref{lem:thickNP} is important, or recognition of unipolar graphs would be NP-complete, when it is not~\cite{EW}.
+Note that the additive condition used in Lemma~\ref{lem:thickNP} is important, or recognition of unipolar graphs would be NP-complete when it is not, as we discuss in section~\ref{sec:unipolar}.
 Also, Lemma~\ref{lem:thickNP} does not necessarily hold if $G$ is restricted to lie in some graph class.
-For example, in~\cite{BFNG} determining whether $G\in\thksf{\fC_q|\sC}$ is shown to be in P if $\sC$ is the class of interval graphs or the class of permutation graphs.
-We note that both these classes are subclasses of the class $\sP$ of perfect graphs.
+For example, deciding whether $G\in\thksf{\fC_q|\sC}$ is shown in~\cite{BFNG} to be in P if $\sC$ is the class of interval graphs or permutation graphs.
+We note that these three classes are subclasses of perfect graphs $\sP$.
 However perfection is clearly not a sufficient condition, since $\sB\subset\sP$.
+Moreover, $q$-subcolouring for $q>2$ is NP-complete even in the class of chordal graphs~\cite{Stacho}.
+That is, the recognition problem for $\thksf{\fC_q\mid\sC_\triangle}$ is NP-complete for $q>2$.